open-feature/js-sdk/packages/react/README.md

 #### Suspense Support

+> [!NOTE]
+> React suspense is an experimental feature and subject to change in future versions.

 Frequently, providers need to perform some initial startup tasks.
 It may be desireable not to display components with feature flags until this is complete, or when the context changes.
 Built-in [suspense](https://react.dev/reference/react/Suspense) support makes this easy.
+Use `useSuspenseFlag` or pass `{ suspend: true }` in the hook options to leverage this functionality.

 ```tsx
 function Content() {